solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 }
 ```

-For a simple signing case, the number of context switches is acceptable.

-But with every additional request, we have to do an additional context switch.
+With every additional request, we have to do an additional context switch.
 This quickly can become jarring for users as the # of requests increases

 ```tsx
 /** Signing two separate transactions */